dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 ```

 ## Test Client
-The test client script `run_client.sh` sends frames(s) to the extension server.
+The test client script `run_client.sh` sends frames(s) to the extension server and prints inference results.
-> The above mentioned test client script is not available in GitHub at this time.
-We may include it in future.
-If you try to use it, you will get this error:
->> python3: can't open file '/home/video-analytics-serving/samples/lva_ai_extension/client': [Errno 2] No such file or directory

 Use the --help option to see how to use the script.
 All arguments are optional.

 ```